docker/docs/ee/ucp/admin/install/plan-installation.md

 There are 2 internal IP ranges used within Kubernetes that may overlap and conflict with the underlying infrastructure:

-- The Pod Network.
-Each Pod in Kubernetes is given an IP address from either the Calico or Azure IPAM services.
+- The Pod Network -  Each Pod in Kubernetes is given an IP address from either the Calico or Azure IPAM services.
 In a default installation Pods are given IP addresses on the `192.168.0.0/16` range.
 This can be customised at install time using the `--pod-cidr` flag.

-- The Services Network.
-When a user exposes a Service in Kubernetes it is accesible on a VIP, this VIP comes from a Cluster IP Range.
+- The Services Network - When a user exposes a Service in Kubernetes it is accesible via a VIP, this VIP comes from a Cluster IP Range.
 By default on UCP this range is `10.96.0.0/16`.
 From UCP 3.1.8 and onwards this value can be changed at install time with the `--service-cluster-ip-range` flag.